top of page

 Home: Text

-Why Beachwood needs saving
+Why the area around Beachwood Road needs saving

-Beachwood Road and Shore Lane run through residential neighbourhoods in the West End of Wasaga Beach (Ontario), where full time residents and cottagers enjoy the quiet atmosphere of single-family homes and green space nestled along the beaches of Georgian Bay.
+Beachwood Road and Shore Lane run through residential neighbourhoods in the West End of Wasaga Beach, Ontario, where full time residents and cottagers enjoy the quiet atmosphere of single-family homes and green space nestled along the beaches of Georgian Bay.
 Residents are concerned that high-density development proposals will forever change the fabric of these neighbourhoods that are part of the historic heritage of Wasaga Beach.

 Shore_Lane_View_2.jpeg